Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Exploration

 Design diversity is closely related to the concept of ``entropy'' in information theory and refers to the variety or range of different solutions or designs that are generated for a given problem.
 In the context of design problems, it can refer to the degree to which a set of solutions to a problem encompasses different styles, forms, or variations.
 While novelty is a point metric, diversity measures a property of a set of designs, though many averaged novelty metrics may often closely correlate with diversity.

 Diversity can be broken down into two components: uniformity and spread.
 Uniformity measures the relative distance between designs.
-Spread, also known as extent in multi-objective optimization literature, measures the range of designs within the generated distribution~\cite{Riquelme2015performance}.
+Spread, also known as `extent' in multi-objective optimization literature, measures the range of designs within the generated distribution~\cite{Riquelme2015performance}.
 Imagine the design space as a balloon with small balls inside it.
 The spread can be thought of as the diameter of the balloon.
-A bigger balloon will have a higher extent diversity score.
-However, two balloons with the same diameter may have different uniformity diversity scores, for example, if one balloon has all the balls evenly distributed, while the other has most of the balls stuck in one corner.
+However, even with a fixed diameter, the balloon may have different uniformity diversity scores, for example, if all the balls are evenly distributed versus if most of the balls are stuck in one corner.
 Many diversity metrics, such as entropy, combine uniformity and spread into a single value.
 Below, we discuss a few of these diversity metrics\footnote{Averaged novelty metrics are also often more focused on either spread or uniformity.
-For example, averaged inter-sample distance and averaged nearest datapoint are often strong measures of uniformity, whereas averaged distance to centroid is more focused on spread.}.
+For example, averaged inter-sample distance and averaged nearest datapoint are often strong measures of uniformity, whereas the averaged distance to centroid is more focused on spread.}.

-\paragraph{Entropy} In general, entropy scores are a metric for design diversity when evaluated on a set of generated designs.
+\paragraph{Entropy} Entropy scores can be used as a metric for design diversity when evaluated on a set of generated designs.
 Some popular metrics include the Shannon entropy index, Herfindahl–Hirschman Index (HHI)~\cite{ahmed2019measuring}, Gini-Simpson index, and inverse Simpson index~\cite{brown2019quantifying}.
-When working with continuous representations, since practitioners typically only have access to samples, they must estimate entropy from samples, a well-studied statistical problem~\cite{kozachenko1987sample}.
-When practitioners do have discrete data, they can directly calculate the entropy.
+When practitioners have discrete data, they can directly calculate the entropy.
+When working with continuous representations, however, practitioners must estimate entropy from samples, a well-studied statistical problem~\cite{kozachenko1987sample}.
 Entropy captures both uniformity and spread, and its properties are well-grounded in mathematics and information theory.